 Are there ways to prevent preeclampsia?

 At the beginning of the pregnancy, it is important to identify risk factors for the development of preeclampsia.
-Treatment with aspirin, which is the only medication that can decrease the chances of development of preeclampsia if started on time, should be considered.
+If started on time, treatment with aspirin, which is the only medication that can decrease the chances of development of preeclampsia, should be considered.

-How will I know whether I have preeclampsia?
+How will I know whether or not I have preeclampsia?

-We try to identify patients who are at high risk of developing preeclampsia already at the beginning of their pregnancy.
-We then monitor them more closely at high-risk units.
+We aim to identify patients who are at high risk of developing preeclampsia at the beginning of their pregnancy.
+These patients are monitored closely at high-risk units.

 All pregnant women are monitored for blood pressure and the presence of protein in the urine.
-In addition, it is important to be aware of new onset of headache, blurred vision and upper abdominal pain – all of which indicate the development of preeclampsia.
+Additionally, it is important to be aware of new-onset symptoms such as headaches, blurred vision, and upper abdominal pain – all of which may indicate the development of preeclampsia.

 So, if I have protein in my urine during pregnancy, does this mean I have preeclampsia?

 Not necessarily.
-Keep in mind that it can be normal to have some protein in the urine during pregnancy.
+It is important to remeber, it can be normal to have some protein in urine during pregnancy.

-There are additional causes of urinary protein that are not associated with high blood pressure, these include – a new onset of kidney disease, a presentation of a dormant kidney disease that worsened during pregnancy and more.
+There are additional causes for protein in urine that are not associated with high blood pressure, these include – a new onset of kidney disease, a dormant kidney disease that worsened during the pregnancy, and others.

-Also, keep in mind that sometimes protein in the urine is a sign that precedes the onset of hypertension, and therefore blood pressure should be strictly monitored in such patients.
+Also, keep in mind that sometimes protein in the urine is a sign that precedes the onset of hypertension; therefore, blood pressure should be strictly monitored in such patients.

 Does edema in my lower limbs mean I have preeclampsia?